Palliative Care Program

 Orange, CA 92868

-As the only children’s hospital in Orange County with a pediatric palliative care program, this team is available to provide care in the inpatient and outpatient setting, in partnership with other healthcare providers.
+CHOC is the only children’s hospital in Orange County with a pediatric palliative care program.
+Our team is available to provide care in the inpatient and outpatient setting.
+We will work with your other healthcare providers.

 What is palliative care?

 Palliative care is specialized, medical care for people living with a serious illness.
 It provides relief from the symptoms and stress of illness to enhance quality of life.
 The goal is to improve quality of life for both the patient and the family.

 Palliative care is based on the needs of the patient, not on the patient’s prognosis.
 It is appropriate at any age and at any stage in a serious illness.
 It can be provided along with curative treatment.
 Palliative care can happen at the same time as hospice and end-of-life care, but it is not actual end of life care.

 A palliative care consultation may be helpful for patients who:

 - Have a serious illness.

 - Would benefit from extra symptom and pain management